Skip to main content

 A design can have any number of defined attributes.
 It can also inherit attributes from interfaces.

 An attribute is a data field that represents a single characteristic of the concept described by the design.
-The characteristic can be physical (e.g. dimensions, material) or abstract (e.g. unit number, installed date).
+The characteristic can be physical (e.g. dimensions, location) or abstract (e.g. unit number, installed date).

-Attributes can be configured as Required, so that a value must be entered when creating/editing an item of the design.
-They can also have a default value, which can be overridden as needed.
+Attributes can be configured as Required, so that a value must be entered when creating or editing an item of the design.
+Attributes can also be configured with a default value, which gets set automatically on items but can be edited as needed.

-To learn more, see Attributes in Alloy Web.
+To learn more, see Attributes in the Designer app.

 Note